Essential guide to setting up an office

 Start with a basic minimum of furniture and equipment

 • A standard desk, with an adjustable (height and back support) chair, on castors, suits most people.
-An L-shaped desk can be better for using a PC.
+A larger L-shaped desk can be better if you're using computer with one or more monitors.

 • Look through an office supplies catalogue to work out what you need.